boazbk/tcs/lec_09_godel.md

 ## Hilbert's Program and Gödel's Incompleteness Theorem

 >_"And what are these …vanishing increments?
 They are neither finite quantities, nor quantities infinitely small, nor yet nothing.
 May we not call them the ghosts of departed quantities?"_, George Berkeley, Bishop of Cloyne, 1734.

 The 1700's and  1800's were a time of great discoveries in mathematics but also of several crises.
 The discovery of calculus by Newton and Leibnitz in the late 1600's ushered a golden age of problem solving.
 Many longstanding challenges succumbed to the new tools that were discovered, and mathematicians got ever better at doing some truly impressive calculations.
 However, the rigorous foundations behind these calculations left much to be desired.
-Mathematicians manipulated infinitsemal quantities and infinite series cavalierly, and while most of the time they  ended up with the correct results, there were a few strange examples (such as trying to calculate the value of the infinite series $1-1+1-1+1+\ldots$) which seemed to give out different answers depending on the method of calculation.
+Mathematicians manipulated infinitesimal quantities and infinite series cavalierly, and while most of the time they  ended up with the correct results, there were a few strange examples (such as trying to calculate the value of the infinite series $1-1+1-1+1+\ldots$) which seemed to give out different answers depending on the method of calculation.
 This led to a growing sense of unease in the foundations of the subject which was  addressed in works of mathematicians such as Cauchy, Weierstrass, and Riemann, who eventually  placed analysis on firmer foundations, giving rise to the $\epsilon$'s and $\delta$'s that students taking honors calculus grapple with to this day.

 In the beginning of the 20th century, there was an effort to replicate this effort,  in greater rigor, to all parts of mathematics.